 Amanda Madrigal (b.
 1990, Miami, FL) is an American Contemporary artist living and working in Miami, Florida.
 Madrigal is an alumni of New World School of the Arts in downtown Miami.
 Upon graduation she received numerous merit-based scholarships, such as the Presidential, Thalheimer and YoungArts awards to attend the Maryland Institute College of Art in Baltimore.
-She acquired her bachelor’s degree from MICA in the spring of 2013 with a major in fiber arts and immediately began her career as a working artist in Miami.
-The same year, Madrigal won the Best in Show Prize at the Irreversible Projects international art competition, and has since exhibited her work across the United States as well as internationally.
+She acquired her bachelor’s degree from MICA in the spring of 2013 with a major in fiber arts and immediately began her career as a working artist in Miami, and has since exhibited her work across the United States as well as internationally.